BrianEnigma/chubby-tricorder/README.md

 - I used an off-the-shelf microcontroller board: the Arduino.
 It's large and a little slow by microcontroller standards, but board bring-up is easy and there are hundreds of premade/pre-tested hardware accessory libraries.
 - I used no batteries.
 The printer eats a ton of power.
 I didn't want to spend money on hefty batteries, which would tempt prolonged use, which in turn heightens the risk of dead batteries at a critical time.
+    - Edit: I used batteries.
+The puzzle's location changed from indoors to outdoors, so I hacked up a battery pack.
 - The case is a simple laser-cut acrylic box of a design similar to the [InfoNinja][] and my [nameplate][] using tabs, slots, and bolted mortise and tension joints.
+It's entirely right angles, greatly simplifying the design.

 [InfoNinja]: http://netninja.com/projects/infoninja/
 [nameplate]: http://netninja.com/2012/08/20/a-laser-cut-light-up-nameplate/